-Response Action: Person(s) Responsible: Monitor any weather bureau tornado watch/warning Building Administrator, Superintendent If tornado is imminent, curtail all outdoor activities 2.
-Building Administrators 3.
-Summon all persons into building(s) 3.
-Building Administrators If tornado is sighted in vicinity of school, teachers institute "Take Cover" plan.
-4. Building Administrators; 5.
-Termination of contingency 5.
-Building Administrator to contingency plans for 2 System Failures 2

-7. Curtail or cease building operations as appropriate:
+- 1. Monitor any weather bureau tornado watch/warning Person responsible is the Building Administrator, Superintendent - 2.
+If tornado is imminent, curtail all outdoor activities Person responsible is the Building Administrator - 3.
+Summon all persons into building Person responsible is the Building Administrators - 4.
+If tornado is sighted in vicinity of school, institute "Take Cover" plan Person responsible is the Building Administrators - 5.
+Termination of contingency Person responsible is the Building Administrator - 6.
+Recovery: if building is damaged, refer to contingency plans for System Failures Person responsible is the Superintendent - 7.
+Curtail or cease building operations as appropriate: - a.
+Shelter at School - b.
+Early Dismissal - c.
+Evacuate - d.
+Resume normal activity